maltebucksch/maltebucksch.github.io/_projects/02-dabuda2.md

 ---
 title: Dabuda 2
 date: 2022-01-09 08:01:35 +0300
-subtitle: How far can you get?
+subtitle: Run as far as you can
-image: '/images/dabuda2.jpg'
+image: '/images/games/game-dabuda2.jpg'
 ---

 You have to survive as long as possible while all kinds of creatures want to stop you from that.